jundalisay/superb/content/en/research/descartes/world/chapter-10.md

-+++
+---
+heading: "Chapter 10"
+title: "The Planets the Earth and Moon"
+date: 2020-09-10
+image: "/covers/world.jpg"
-title= "The Planets= the Earth and Moon" description= "Descartes explains the movement of the planets" image= "/covers/world.jpg" author= "Rene Descartes" linkb= "/research/descartes/world/chapter-09" linkbtext= "Chapter 9" linkf= "/research/descartes/world/chapter-11" linkftext= "Chapter 11" heading= "Chapter 10" icon= "/icons/spmat.png"
+description: "Descartes explains the movement of the planets"
-+++
+icon: "/icons/descartes.jpg"
+---

 Similarly, there are several things to note concerning the planets.